L. D. Taylor: Biography

 Despite his popularity at the polls, Taylor often found himself mired in controversy.
 In particular, an exhaustive 1928 inquiry into allegations of corruption in the police department and city hall revealed that he had associations with known vice operators in the city.
 Although he was cleared of any criminal wrongdoing, the inquiry blamed his "open town" policy on the proliferation of vice and crime in Vancouver.
 Mayor Taylor claimed that he had no intention of running a "Sunday School town" and argued that police resources should be spent on major crimes, not victimless vice crimes.
+Taylor lost re-election in 1928 but returned to the mayor's office in 1930.
+He attended the opening ceremonies at Sea Island Airport on July 22, 1931, but became ill the next day and spent several months in recovery.

 This was the basis for Gerry McGeer's 1934 electoral campaign, which obliterated Taylor's political career with the largest electoral defeat Vancouver had ever seen.
 McGeer was an old adversary of Taylor, having been the lead attorney prosecuting the 1928 police inquiry, and claimed in his campaign that he would eliminate the crime and corruption that flourished under Taylor's civic administration.
 Taylor unsuccessfully contested several more elections, but spent the rest of his life bitter about the 1934 election.
 He died in poverty.
 Taylor Manor, a senior citizens' home in East Vancouver, was named for him in 1946.
 It was renovated and re-opened in 2015 as a supportive-housing complex for people living on the street with mental health and addiction problems.